VidhiVadher/techvidhi.in/_posts/2025-10-11-HAL_LL_Baremetal.md

 ### When to Reach for Bare-Metal ?

-- Educational or certification-focused environments where knowing what each bit does actually matters  (e.g., sensor sampling, waveform generation)
+1. Educational or certification-focused environments where knowing what each bit does actually matters.
+Like -
+  - Reading a pressure sensor with exact sampling rate for medical use
+  - Generating PWM waveforms for an inverter where timing margins are tight
+  - Calibrating analog front ends for precision weight scales
+  - Building a signal generator that outputs custom waveforms with strict frequency specs
-- Code where every cycle counts : Low-level sensor reads, bitbang protocols, custom timing ISRs.​
+2. Code where every cycle counts : Low-level sensor reads, bitbang protocols, custom timing ISRs.​
-- Exploring peripherals where vendor libraries don’t support full functionality.
+3. Exploring peripherals where vendor libraries don’t support full functionality.
-- Memory-constrained systems.
+4. Memory-constrained systems.
-- Bootloaders or ultra-low-power startup code
+5. Bootloaders or ultra-low-power startup code

 ## 2. HAL (Hardware Abstraction Layer)